paulross/pymemtrace/README.rst

 * ``process`` is a very lightweight way of logging the total memory usage at regular time intervals.
   It can plot memory over time with plotting programs such as ``gnuplot``.
   :ref:`Some process examples <examples-process>`
-* ``trace_malloc`` is a convenience wrapper around the :py:mod:`tracemalloc` module that can report Python memory usage by module and line compenstaing for the cost of :py:mod:`tracemalloc`.
-  This can take memory snapshots before and after code blocks and show the change on memory caused by that code.
-  :ref:`Some trace_malloc examples <examples-trace_malloc>`.
-* ``debug_malloc_stats`` is a wrapper around the :py:func:`sys._debugmallocstats` module that can take snapshots of memory before and after code execution and report the significant differences of the Python small object allocator.
-  :ref:`Some debug_malloc_stats examples <examples-debug_malloc_stats>`.
 * ``cPyMemTrace`` is a memory tracer written in C that can report total memory usage for every function call/return for both C and Python sections.
   :ref:`Some cPyMemTrace examples <examples-cpymemtrace>`.